bmegha98/ACMS-CAD-File-Viewer/README.md

 ### DWG file conversion to other file formats:
 KML, DXF, PDF, SVG(Scalable Vector Graphics)

+### SVG file format is the preferred choice of input:
+1. It is an Extensible Markup Language-based vector image format for 2D graphics.
+2. Describes an image using a text format and hence it is a readable format and its content is similar to HTML (shapes are defined using tags).
+3. No third party API or tool required for conversion to HTML.
+4. Can be loaded to HTML as a DOM using <object> tag, and hence we can attach JavaScript event handlers for an element, performing actions on individual elements.
+5. Supported by most of the web browsers.

 ## Implementation Details
 * The SVG file provided by the user is manually annotated and grouped accordingly.
 * Loads SVG file (function loadSVG()) as a DOM object using the object tag on load of the window, and adds onClick listener to all the SVG elements (changes color on clicking of   the element).